mui/toolpad/docs/data/toolpad/studio/components/date-picker/date-picker.md

 # Date Picker

-<p class="description">Learn about the datepicker component and its usage in Toolpad.</p>
+<p class="description">Learn about the datepicker component and its usage in Toolpad Studio.</p>

 ## Demo